Felixkruemel/mass-video-file-encoder/README.md

 You can get the latest pre-compiled version here: https://goo.gl/hH2DTS

 To work you need to compile or download an pre-compiled version of ffmpeg (visit http://ffmpeg.org).
 Just put it in your chosen directory path.
+All -FFmpeg Archives are bringing their own tested Zeranoe version of FFmpeg with them.